ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-wood-key-consistency.md

 Mitigating these risks can be done in a variety of ways.
 For example, clients may demand tamper-proof proof evidence that the key is consistent and correct for the server, using techniques described in {{server-based}}.
 Clients may gossip amongst themselves to determine if they are being served different keys.
+Alternatively, the clients may attempt to confirm the key provided by the proxy, as described in {{shared-proxy-with-confirmation}}.

+## Shared Proxy with Key Confirmation {#shared-proxy-with-confirmation}.

-Alternatively, clients may directly confirm the key provided by the proxy by "checking" with the server.
+Clients that retrieve keys through a single proxy can directly confirm the correctness of this key provided by the proxy by "checking" with the server.
 One variant of this checking mechanism is described in {{DOUBLECHECK}}.
 Briefly, clients connect directly to the server through some proxy (so as to hide their identity) and ask for the key.
-If this key does not match that provided by the shared, untrusted proxy, the clients conclude that the key is malicious.
+If this key does not match that provided by the shared proxy, the clients conclude that the key is malicious.
 This is shown in {{fig-disc-untrusted-proxy}}.

 ~~~ aasvg
 +----------+